elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The readyState can be one of three possible values including the loading, interactive, and complete states.
+  <div><strong>Interview Response:</strong> The readyState can be one of three possible values, including the loading, interactive, and complete states.
 The “loading state” is relative to the page still loading.
-The “interactive state” is when the document has finished loading and the document has been parsed but sub-resources such as scripts, images, stylesheets, and frames are still loading.
-The “complete state” happens when the document and all sub-resources have finished loading.
-The state indicates that the load event is about to fire.
+The “interactive state” is when the document has finished loading and parses, but sub-resources such as scripts, images, stylesheets, and frames are still loading.
+The “complete state” happens when the document and sub-resources have finished loading, and the state indicates that the load event is about to fire.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />